-This is just one example of a simple “Call to Action.”
-This straightforward marketing tactic appears on website homepages, inside stores, in company newsletters, social media, and even spam emails.
-A “Call-to-Action” or better known as a CTA is just simply that: a call for you, the consumer or viewer to immediately act upon something that is being offered to you, with the prospect of reaping some immediate benefit.
+The answer is simple: A ‘call to action’ or better known as a CTA is just simply a call for you the consumer or viewer to immediately act upon something that is being offered to you.
 You see them all the time on websites across the internet.
-Here are just a few common CTA’s that you could use on your website:
+Here are just a few common CTA’s that you could use on your website.

 - Click Here

 - Take a Tour

 And this is still not a comprehensive list!

 Although some CTAs can appear as simple links, you or your designer need to find a way to catch the users’ attention almost immediately upon arrival to your website.
 Do your best to make it big, obvious, colorful, and have the understanding that if people aren’t clicking on it, it needs to change!
 Here are a few examples of CTAs that we have found to be effective:

 The above homepage is taken from a startup SaaS company called due.com.
 They are revolutionizing the way we integrate invoices with a simple, easy-to-use platform.
 Their business model is successful when a user goes onto the website and tries the software out, getting a good feel for the website and ultimately using the product to send an invoice.

 No matter what page you go to, you will see a call to action that says “Try Due for Free” or “Get Started.”
 This is important because it catches the user’s eyes multiple times as they decide whether they’re interested, asking them the question at multiple steps of the marketing funnel.